Six Different Types of Charts

 Gold line chart provides price data as a continuous line that connects a series of closing prices.

-The gold line chart will not draw other price information such as the high of the price, the low of the price & closing of the price.
+The gold line chart will not draw other price information like the high of the price, the low of the price & closing of the price.

-Traders can also use gold line charts to identify & trade technical analysis patterns such as double top and double bottom.
+Traders can also use gold line charts to identify & trade analysis patterns like double top and double bottom.

 Traders can also use gold line to identify trends & to draw trendlines on these gold line charts.